Xerox: 2000s

 After Thoman's resignation, Allaire again resumed the position of CEO and served until the appointment of Anne M. Mulcahy, another long-term Xerox executive.
-Xerox's turnaround was largely led by Mulcahy, who was appointed president in May 2000, CEO in August 2001 and chairman in January 2002.
+Xerox's turnaround was largely led by Mulcahy, who was appointed president in May 2000, CEO in August 2001, and chairman in January 2002.
 She launched an aggressive turnaround plan that returned Xerox to full-year profitability by the end of 2002, along with decreasing debt, increasing cash, and continuing to invest in research and development.

 In 2000, Xerox acquired Tektronix color printing and imaging division in Wilsonville, Oregon, for US$925 million.
 This led to the current Xerox Phaser line of products as well as Xerox solid ink printing technology.

 In September 2004, Xerox celebrated the 45th anniversary of the Xerox 914.
 More than 200,000 units were made around the world between 1959 and 1976, the year production of the 914 was stopped.
 Today, the 914 is part of American history as an artifact in the Smithsonian Institution.

 In November 2006, Xerox completed the acquisition of XMPie.
-XMPie, a provider of software for cross-media, variable data one-to-one marketing, was the first acquisition of Xerox to remain independent entity, as a Xerox company and not a division, and to this day is led by its original founder Jacob Aizikowitz.
+XMPie, a provider of software for cross-media, variable data one-to-one marketing, was the first acquisition of Xerox to remain an independent entity, as a Xerox company and not a division, and to this day is led by its original founder Jacob Aizikowitz.

 Xerox headquarters moved from Stamford, Connecticut, to Norwalk in October 2007.